 A fire at a wedding hall in Iraq kills at least 100 people and injures 150 more

-MOSUL, Iraq — A fire that raced through a hall hosting a Christian wedding in northern Iraq killed at least 100 people and injured 150 others, authorities said Wednesday, warning the death toll could rise.
+MOSUL, Iraq — A raging fire seemingly caused by fireworks set off to celebrate a Christian wedding consumed a hall packed with guests in northern Iraq, killing at least 100 people and injuring 150 others as authorities warned Wednesday the death toll could still rise.

-The fire happened in Iraq's Nineveh province in its Hamdaniya area, authorities said.
-That's a predominantly Christian area just outside of the city of Mosul, some 335 kilometers (205 miles) northwest of the capital, Baghdad.
+Authorities said that flammable building materials also contributed to the latest disaster to hit Iraq's dwindling Christian minority.
+The fire happened in the Hamdaniya area of Iraq's Nineveh province, authorities said.
+That's a predominantly Christian area just outside of the city of Mosul, some 335 kilometers (205 miles) northwest of Baghdad.

+There was no official word on the cause of the blaze, but the Kurdish television news channel Rudaw showed fireworks shooting up from the floor of the event and setting a chandelier aflame.

-Survivors arrived at local hospitals, receiving oxygen and bandaged, as their families milled through hallways and outside as workers organized more oxygen cylinders.
+Survivors arrived at local hospitals in bandages, receiving oxygen as their families milled through hallways and outside as workers organized more oxygen cylinders.

+Other footage shown on other local television networks appeared to show the bride and groom on the dance floor when the fire began, stunned by the sight of the burning debris.
+It wasn't immediately clear if they were among those hurt.

-The health department in Nineveh province raised the death toll to 114.
-Health Ministry spokesman Saif al-Badr earlier put the number of injured at 150 via the state-run Iraqi News Agency.
+Health officials in Nineveh province raised the death toll to 114, though federal officials did not immediately update their figure of at least 100 killed.
+Health Ministry spokesman Saif al-Badr put the number of injured at 150 in that earlier statement carried by the state-run Iraqi News Agency.

 "All efforts are being made to provide relief to those affected by the unfortunate accident," al-Badr said.